 How to find Pomorie mud baths?

 If you want to follow our example make sure you check the map below.
-From what I was told nearly every hotel in Pomorie offers SPA treatments and mud baths and there is also a balneological center where you can go for various procedures.
+From what I was told nearly every hotel in Pomorie offers SPA treatments and mud baths and there is also a balneological centre where you can go for various procedures.
 That’s not the fun part, though – the fun is doing it out on the beach.
 Additionally, as odd as this may sound, the mud on the beach is always fresh whilst in hotels, it is reused for several people.

 As soon as we got to the completely wild and extremely beautiful beach we were sent to find this super cheerful gypsy guy called Karlovo.
 No, that’s not a joke (and yes, I know Karlovo is a town).
 Karlovo’s job is to go to the Pomorie Lake and fill up a bucket of mud for you for just 5 leva!
-And one bucket is more than enough to turn 4 grown ups into black gods (excuse my modesty).
+And one bucket is more than enough to turn 4 grown-ups into black gods (excuse my modesty).

 What do you do with the mud?

 Cover yourself with a thick layer of mud from head to toe (it’s good to apply it in the roots of the hair as well).
 Then roll in the sand (it is black because of the minerals it contains) and then bury yourself in the sand as much as possible from your body under the sand.
-If you’re a sexy lady, Karlovo will offer to help you (and he’s got a shovel), but we’re not really sure how good of an idea accepting his help is… We didn’t take it.
+If you’re a sexy lady, Karlovo will offer to help you (and he’s got a shovel), but we’re not really sure how good of an idea of accepting his help is… We didn’t take it.

 Anyway, as you will see from our photos we did not roll in the sand right away and the mud was rather dry by the time we eventually did.
 When we finally washed it all off my skin felt so soft I couldn’t believe it!
 Joke aside, I have spent way too much money on cosmetics my entire life and I guarantee you – no cream or SPA procedure has ever been so effective!